Stay in the know in the restaurant industry. Download our first annual State of Repairs to read about never-before-seen data on R&M in restaurants.

 How to Extend the Life of Your Outdoor Dining

 Learn how to protect your patio furniture in the winter and extend the life of outdoor seating as seasons change.

 Summer is officially over, and fall has arrived.
 As pumpkin spice pops onto menus, you may plan to put away your patio furniture.
-But with increasing mask mandates nationwide due to the spread of the Delta variant, some patrons may prefer outdoor seating.
+But your outdoor space could continue to generate more revenue well into autumn's chill.